conwelllif76756/vehiclefacts/README.md

-The Willys-Knight, introduced in 1914 but produced throughout the 1920s, featured an innovative sleeve-valve engine design, offering smooth and quiet operation compared to conventional engines.
+The Pierce-Arrow Model 66, introduced in 1909, was one of the most powerful cars of its time, featuring a massive 824 cubic inch engine capable of producing 66 horsepower.